All Episodes

 We really can't pull this off.

-Uh it was an ill-fated uh misguided mission.
+It was an ill-fated, misguided mission.

 As Democrats see security gains in Iraq, tone shifts.

-As violence declines in Baghdad, the leading Democrat presidential candidates undertaking a new and challenging balancing act on Iraq, acknowledging that success, trying to shift the focus to the lack of political progress there, and highlighting more domestic concerns like health care and the economy.
+As violence declines in Baghdad, the leading Democrat presidential candidates undertaking a new and challenging balancing act on Iraq, acknowledging that success, trying to shift the focus to the lack of political progress there and highlighting more domestic concerns like healthcare and the economy.

-I told you elections about the future.
+I told you, I told you, elections about the future.

 But here's a piece in the New York Times.

-You notice every piece, every drive-by story is not about boy, Democrats blew it, Democrats wrong, Democrats unqualified, Democrats have demonstrated that they can't be trusted.
+You notice every piece, every drive-by story is not about, boy, Democrats blew it.

-Democrats have demonstrated XY all the things I just went through.
+Democrats have demonstrated X, Y, all the things I just went through.

 No, it's what do the Democrats have to do now?